Josef Fahringer

-Josef Fahringer (21 December 1876 – 18 December 1950) was an Austrian entomologist from Baden bei Wien.
+Josef Fahringer (21 December 1876 – 18 December 1950) was an Austrian entomologist.

+Fahringer was born in Baden bei Wien.
 He obtained a doctorate at the University of Vienna in 1904 and taught at a middle school in Vienna from 1904 to 1907.
-He then taught at Brüx from 1907 to 1910, and at Brünn from 1910 to 1913.
+He then taught at Brüx from 1907 to 1910, and at Brno from 1910 to 1913.

 Following military service as a captain during the First World War, he returned as a schoolteacher to Vienna, where in 1928 he was named director of the school.
 During his career, he took research trips to Bosnia-Herzegovina, Dalmatia, Italy and Turkey.

 He published the first modern monograph on Braconidae: Opuscula braconolocica (4 parts, 1925–37).
 A specialist of this group, he also made contributions regarding the systematics of other parasitic Hymenoptera.